klngbhn/starter-hugo-research-group/content/home/welcome.md

 ---
 <br>

-The **HCI Research Group** explores 3D interaction in narrative and playful media such as XR and games, with a focus on perceptual and cognitive aspects.
+The **HCI Research Group** explores perceptual and cognitive aspects of 3D interaction in narrative and playful media such as XR and games.